 McCRACKEN, Edward.
 1105.
 Sergeant.
 Entered France 8/09/1915.
 Discharged 3/04/1919.
 Australian.
 Awarded Military Medal and bar with his bar awarded for gallantry at the defence of Vieille Chapelle 9-11/04/1918.
 Entitled to 1914/15 Star trio.
 No additional records identified - several E. McCracken arrivals in Australia from England circa 1890.

 McCULLOCH, Archibald Hood.
 2248.
 Private.
-British War Medal is sole entitlement.
+British War Medal is his sole entitlement.

 McDONALD, Frank.
 357801.
 Private KEH.
 Transferred as a Private then commissioned as a Second Lieutenant, 2/10th Battalion, King's Liverpool Regiment 28/05/1918.
 Entitled to 1914/15 Star trio.